aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 1 of 2: Understanding SPF, DKIM and DMARC.md

 Before adding an SPF record, identify which mail servers are authorized to send emails for your domain.
 For Exchange Online, you generally need to include Microsoft’s SPF record.
 If you are in an Exchange hybrid deployment and have LOB on-premises applications, you will also need to add the public/egress IP of your organization to the SPF record.
 In addition, if you use bulk email services like SendGrid, then you'll need to add SendGrid IPs as well.

-SPF is a TXT record in the DNS that specifies the authorized mail servers, example:
+SPF is a TXT record in the DNS that specifies the authorized mail servers, examples:

 ```
 _v=spf1 include:spf.protection.outlook.com -all_